 Finally, let the grout rest for a few minutes before you begin applying it.

-Distribute Grout In Tile Joints
+Distributing Grout into the Tile Joints

 Holding it at this angle will give your grout the best distribution and will ensure that it gets into each crevice of your tiles.

-Clean Excess Grout
+Cleaning off the Excess Grout

 You can use your grout float for this.
 Simply skim the extra grout off the tiles and scrape it back into your mixing bucket.

-Let Grout Harden
+Let the Grout Harden

-It is important that you let your grout harden before you do anything else.
+It is important that you let the grout harden before you do anything else.
 If you are tiling a floor, you should wait for at least 24-48 hours before you walk on the tiles.

 Learn More About How to Regrout Tile Today

-Tiling is a great way to improve your home, but you may have to replace the grout every 8-10 years.
+Tiling is a great way to improve your home, but you may have to replace grout every 8-10 years.
 However, this is something that you can do on your own!
-If you are regrouting your tile, it is vital that you use professional tools and materials.
+If you are regrouting tile, it is vital that you use professional tools and materials.

 Do you want to learn more about how to regrout tile and what products you should use?
 Rubi can help!
 We offer professional quality tiling tools and can help you with any project.

-Contact our team today to learn more about tiling in your home or to buy products for your project.
+Contact our team today to learn more about tiling your home or to buy products for your project.